How Does Recommendation Engine work?

 2. Content-Based System: The core idea of content-based filtering is: “if you like an item you will also like a ‘similar’ item…. ”.
 The algorithm recommends products that are similar to past transactions.
 The similarity of the items or the neighborhood is computed with techniques like cosine and euclidean distances.
 An item-feature matrix is created by computing the TF-IDF values from product descriptions.

 Major differences between content-based and collaborative filtering

 3. Hybrid model approach: Leverage both item metadata and transaction data to give recommendations.
 It combines the content-based and collaborative-based models.
 After evaluating the performance of pure recommendation engines (content & collaborative based) and hybrid models, it is observed that the hybrid model outperforms.
-Netflix is a good example of the hybrid model implementation of recommendation engine.
-It takes into account features of movies along with the interest of users.
+Netflix is a good example of the hybrid model implementation of a recommendation engine.
+It takes into account the features of movies along with the interest of users.

 Here, using natural language processing (NLP), tags can be generated for the movie based on its story, and then tfidf scores can be used to calculate the similarity between the products and collaborative filtering can be used to recommend movies to the user depending on their features.